htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     attribute will be ``True``.
 By default, it is ``False``.
     :index:`CheckpointPlatform<single: CheckpointPlatform; ClassAd machine attribute>` ``CheckpointPlatform``:
-    A string which opaquely encodes various aspects about a machine’s operating system, hardware, and kernel attributes.
+    A string which opaquely encodes various aspects about a machine's operating system, hardware, and kernel attributes.
 It is used to identify systems where previously taken checkpoints for the standard universe may resume.